techatspree/maven-latex-plugin/README.md

   gs -sDEVICE=pdfwrite -dCompatibilityLevel=1.4  -o output.pdf input.pdf
 ```

-- bugfix: pandoc missing end aligned at the beginning of manual.
+- Bug-fix: `pandoc` missing end aligned at the beginning of manual.
-- bugfix: pandoc seems to fail with floating objects
+- Bug-fix: `pandoc` seems to fail with floating objects
-- evaluaton of pandoc.
+- evaluation of `pandoc`.
   There is a manual.
   First shot: got a good result with